As with many issues related to pregnancy and parenting, there are many myths and misconceptions about gestational diabetes.

 Gestational diabetes has been a controversial topic for some time, with even world famous obesterician, Michel Odent, weighing in on the matter.

-Some professionals believe gestational diabetes (not to be confused with type 1 diabetes) is a “diagnosis looking for a disease”, because the treatment is exactly the same as the advice to prevent it.
+Some medical and health professionals believe gestational diabetes (not to be confused with type 1 diabetes) is a “diagnosis looking for a disease”, because the steps to manage it is exactly the same as the advice to prevent it – with diet.

 A recent study concluded, “A low GI diet was associated with less frequent insulin use and lower birth weight than control diets, suggesting that it is the most appropriate dietary intervention to be prescribed to patients with GDM [gestational diabetes mellitus].”

-In order to have the lowest risk of gestational diabetes, you need to have a healthy lifestyle before you conceive.
+In order to have the lowest risk of gestational diabetes, a woman should have a healthy lifestyle before conception.

 Recent research discovered women who ate a healthy diet, didn’t smoke, and exercised before they conceived, had a reduced risk of gestational diabetes by 83%.
 This is a highly significant finding — out of ten women, eight to nine cases of gestational diabetes could be preventable.

 You can still reduce your risk if you adopt a healthy lifestyle during pregnancy, but the reduction is not as high, at around 50%.

 But Isn’t Gestational Diabetes Due To Hormones Or The Placenta?